auxesis/Lighthouse/README.md

 ## Known Limitations

-- All summary, statistics and export screens will only follow HQ and time/date filters, eg if you filter by job type then generate a summary it will be everything not just that job type.
+- All summary, statistics and export screens will only follow HQ and time/date filters.
+For example, if you filter by job type then generate a summary it will be everything not just that job type.
 - Lighthouse menu - If you are a region user it will only show your region, not all units within your region.
 You need to generate these screens from the Job Register to get around this.